 Fig. 1 shows a scenario with some developers, each one owning a clone of a repository originally created at Xavier Institute.
 Xavier Institute acts like a central repository, where code developed by all teams is integrated, tested, and released to production.
 There is a team working at Xavier Institute, led by Professor Xavier, and a remote developer (Storm) that periodically receives updates from the Institute.
 Outside the Institute, Wolverine leads a remote team located in a different site, which is constantly synchronized with the Institute.
 Solid lines in Fig. 1 indicate data being pushed, whereas dotted lines indicate data being pulled.
 Thus, for example, Rogue can both pull updates from Gambit and push updates to him, and Beast can only pull updates from Rogue.

+Each one of the developers has a complete copy of the repository.
+Luckly, this scenario has a Configuration Management Plan in action, otherwise each one would be able to send and receive updates to or from any other developer, leading to a total of n * (n - 1) different possibilities of communication (where n is the number of developers in the topology).
+In practice, however, this limit is not reached: while interaction amongst some developers is frequent, it may happen that others have no idea about the existence of some coworkers, as it occurs with Mystique and Nightcrawler, where there is no direct communication.